zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ## Establishing a trust relationship between domain Gateways and the Cloud Gateway

 For routing to work in a MultiTenancy configuration, the Cloud Gateway must trust the domain Gateways, and vice versa.
-In other words the root and intermediate (if applicable) public certificates needs to be shared between Cloud Gateway and domain Gateways.
+In other words it is necessary that the root and, if applicable, intermediate public certificates be shared between the Cloud Gateway and domain Gateways.

-Let's take a look at the following example:
+The following example describes this relationship.

-Cloud Gateway is installed on system X, domain Gateways are installed on system Y and Z.
+In this example, the Cloud Gateway is installed on system X, and domain Gateways are installed on systems Y and Z.

-The following commands are examples of establishing a trust relationship between domain Gateways and the Cloud Gateway.
+The following commands are examples of establishing a trust relationship between domain Gateways and the Cloud Gateway for both PKCS12 certificates and when using keyrings.

-- Import the root and intermediate (if applicable) public key certificate of domain Gateways running on system Y and Z into the truststore of the Cloud Gateway running on system X.
+1. Import the root and, if applicable, the intermediate public key certificate of the domain Gateways running on systems Y and Z into the truststore of the Cloud Gateway running on system X.

   - **PKCS12**

-    Use the following example of the keytool commands:
+    For PKCS12 certificates, use the following example of  keytool commands:

     `keytool -import -file sysy/keystore/local_ca/local_ca.cer -alias gateway_sysy -keystore sysx/keystore/localhost/localhost.truststore.p12`